alibabacloud-howto/microservices/README.md

     ```sh
     ...

     # The ECS image used by the Auto Scaling Group.
-Please copy it from the Packer script output.
+Please copy from the Packer script output and change it.
     ecs_image_id = "m-mxxxxxxxxxxxxxxxxxxx"
     ```